chengyin38/mlops_2021_drifting_away/README.md

 What you’ll Learn:
 A set of tests and metrics that ML practitioners should care about post ML deployment.

+**Important Note**:
-**Note that all tests chosen are non-parametric, which means they don't assume normality in data distributions*
+- All tests chosen are non-parametric, which means they don't assume normality in data distributions
+- For non-Databricks users, you will need to configure your own MLflow tracking server to view the MLflow UI

 Files in this repository:
 - Slides in PDF